Lesbian Vampire Killers: Background

 After several years in development hell, the project was picked up by director Phil Claydon.
-Claydon describes the film as influenced by Ghostbusters with a mix of Hammer Horror and Universal's monster movies.
+Claydon describes the film as influenced by Ghostbusters with a mix of monster movies by Hammer Horror and the Universal Monsters.
 Referring to the special effects used in the film he said "I covered James in vampire gunk at every opportunity because that made me laugh", since the Vampires turn into slime rather than dust or bursting into flames like other vampire stories.

 Location

 Lesbian Vampire Killers is set in Norfolk, based around the village of Cranwich which is portrayed in the film as Cragwich, but was filmed outside London on location at Luton Hoo in Bedfordshire and in Three Mills film studios in Bromley-by-Bow.

 The film is a tongue-in-cheek homage to the classic Hammer Horror films and was originally slated to be the first "new" Hammer film.
 This did not come to pass and it was ultimately Alliance and Momentum Pictures along with AV Films who finally greenlit the project.